 So, let’s start off with the options.
 What are the trekking options that Nepal offers for the monsoon season?
 What are the risks involved?
 All have been discussed below;

 Top 3 Monsoon Treks in Nepal

-1. Upper Mustang: Having trekked the region myself, let me say, it is a world of its own- a place so pristine, unique and culturally rich with such unsurpassable beautiful landscapes.
-The best part is, the region is ideal for summer/monsoon trekking.
+Having trekked the region myself, let me say, it is a world of its own- a place so pristine, unique, and culturally rich with such unsurpassable beautiful landscapes.
+The best part is, that the region is ideal for summer/monsoon trekking.
 Upper Mustang falls in the Himalayan rain shadow receiving under 10 inches of rain per year.
 This Himalayan desert is cold and windy with only drizzles of rain during the summer/monsoon season while it is snowy during the winter.
 I like to enjoy the landscapes when the silhouettes of mountains and hills are traceable rather than covered with snow.
-The natural color contrast of the hills and the mountains make for excellent visuals here.
+The natural color contrast of the hills and the mountains makes for excellent visuals here.

 It is a restricted area, and you’d need a special permit to enter the region which was once (only a decade ago) a kingdom of its own.
 The Tibetan Buddhist culture, hundreds of years old monasteries with exclusive artifacts (like the severed hand of an architect from 700 years ago at Tsarang Palace), the warm and hospitable people and the amazing landscapes of plateaus and mountains with villages of white painted mud and stones houses at gorges of Kali Gandaki River make Upper Mustang a place you would have never even imagined.